ReneAtosGroningen/static-app2/readme.md

 # Static App

-This repo is used as a starter for a _very basic_ HTML web application using no front-end frameworks.
+This repo is used for a simple game to demonstrate the posibilities of a static web application, with the use of functions to offer dynamic capabilities